Convection Oven Chocolate Chip Cookies with Toffee

 Looking for the best chocolate chip cookie recipe ever?
 Well, these aren’t straight chocolate chip cookies, but they are something to experience.
-Chocolate Toffee Cookies are a treat you’ll make again and again.
+Chocolate Toffee Cookies made in a convection oven are a treat you’ll make again and again.

 There are defining moments in life, when a sudden thought sticks with you and won’t go away.